 During the month of April 2018, special radio station ZM50GW will mark the loss of the interisland ferry TEV Wahine ZMGW, as part of a series of three commemorations during the year, sponsored by maritimeradio.org and ZL1NZ.

-For more information about ZM50GW, please scroll to the bottom of the page.
+For QSL information, and to check the log, please scroll to the bottom of the page.

 Loss of Wahine – in brief